 PRN fees represent a contribution by a producer of any packaging to the costs associated with recycling.
 Contributions go directly to reprocessors or exporters accredited to issue PRNs.
 As PRN prices are determined by market forces, PRN contributions by producers can be price-variable.

-EPR fees will be set at levels that ensure producers of household packaging additionally cover the net costs to local authorities of collecting and managing household packaging waste.
-As producer funding will be distributed to local authorities by the scheme administrator, dependent on costs they incurred during the previous quarter, EPR fees are likely to be fixed across a compliance year.
+The scheme administrator will set EPR fees at levels that ensure producers of household packaging cover the net costs to local authorities of collecting and managing household packaging waste.
+They will then distribute producer funding to local authorities based on the costs incurred during the previous quarter.
+EPR fees will likely remain fixed throughout a compliance year.

 We hope you appreciated our Extended Producer Responsibility Refresher.
 Do you need more information or advice?